Frequently Asked Question about the Energy Charter Process

 The Treaty also includes a unique conciliation procedure to deal specifically with disputes over transit.
 This can be invoked by member states, and is faster and less formal than taking a case to arbitration.
 Under this procedure, an independent conciliator is appointed in order to assist the parties in reaching an agreement.
 If no agreement is reached quickly, then the conciliator ultimately has the power to fix interim transit tariffs for up to twelve months while negotiations between the parties continue.
 The aim of this procedure is to reduce the risk of interruptions to transit flows while an agreement is being found.

-What is Russia's status with the Energy Charter?
+What is Russia's status with the International Energy Charter?

 Russia signed the Energy Charter Treaty in 1994 and accepted provisional application of the Treaty pending ratification.
 This meant that Russia had agreed to apply the provisions of the Energy Charter Treaty to the extent that they are consistent with Russia's constitution, laws and regulations.